GitStoph/llamabrowserext/README.md

 …which is the Ollama local server.
 It uses a prompt like:

+It USED to fix grammar. now it just answers concisely!
 > Fix the grammar and spelling in the following text:
 > `"i has a apple"`